 In addition to meeting the duration and salary requirements set out above a person claiming an exemption in e-business must have:

-- a minimum of 2 years’ experience in an e-business role; or
+- a minimum of 2 years’ experience in an e-business role

-- advanced mathematical, statistical or data analysis skills; or
+- advanced mathematical, statistical or data analysis skills

 - extensive knowledge of e-business systems, tools or established processes.